California Groundfish Project

-The California Groundfish Project is a groundbreaking collaboration between The Nature Conservancy (the Conservancy) and local fishermen and their communities.
+The California Groundfish Project is a groundbreaking collaboration between The Nature Conservancy (TNC) and local fishermen and their communities.
 Dating back to 2003, the project demonstrates a locally-driven approach to fisheries management.

-The Conservancy has worked collaboratively with community leaders and fishermen in California to help revitalize the groundfish fishery that collapsed over a decade and a half ago.
-Community leaders, fishermen and the Conservancy have found common ground in this effort to achieve healthy ocean ecosystems, productive fisheries, and resilient fishing communities.
+TNC has worked collaboratively with community leaders and fishermen in California to help revitalize the groundfish fishery that collapsed over a decade and a half ago.
+Community leaders, fishermen and TNC have found common ground in this effort to achieve healthy ocean ecosystems, productive fisheries, and resilient fishing communities.

 The U.S. West Coast Groundfish Fishery: Economic and Environmental Challenge